 California General Information

-California (English California) is a US state in the western United States, bordering the Pacific Ocean, Oregon, Nevada, Arizona and the Mexican state of Baja California.
+Abbreviated as CA on ABBREVIATIONFINDER.ORG, California is a US state in the western United States, bordering the Pacific Ocean, Oregon, Nevada, Arizona and the Mexican state of Baja California.
 The capital of California is Sacramento.

 The most important cities are Los Angeles and San Francisco, the center of the metropolitan area San Francisco Bay Area around the San Francisco Bay, which is San Francisco Bay.
 Other major cities are San Diego, San Jose, Oakland, Santa Barbara, Ventura, Anaheim, Santa Ana, Newport Beach, and San Bernardino.